ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Here are a few easy wins to upgrade DX across your software engineering team:

 * Have a README file with instructions to run a codebase ideally a one-liner to install dependencies then build and run the code.
 * Enforce that all code be linted with a strict set of linting rules that is consistent across all usages of that language at your company.
-Fail your builds if linting doesn t pass.
+Fail your builds if linting doesn't pass.
 If all developers have their IDE configured to auto-lint, builds should rarely fail for lint issues.

 * Ensure that lint configuration is checked into source control where possible (i.e., by investing in setting up something like VSCode's settings.json file, found at ctohb.com/vscode).